-- 11. Book Return Policy.
-For student-athletes who are receiving Athletics Book Scholarships: - a.
+- a.
 Books are due back in good condition (i.e., a condition such that the books can be reissued, as determined by the Assistant Director of Athletics for Academics) by the end of Finals Week of the semester in which they were issued to you.
 If any books are not returned by the end of Finals Week or are not returned in good condition, your head coach will be informed within the next week. - b.
-If the head coach's efforts to have you return or replace the books no later than two weeks from the end of the semester, your student account will be debited the replacement value of the books.
-Once a charge is assessed, it will not be removed. - c.
+If the head coach's efforts to have you return or replace the books no later than two weeks from the endof the semester, your student account will be debited the replacement value of the books.
+Once a charge is assessed, it will not be removed. - assessed, it will not be removed.
 More textbooks are moving to a rental only option.
 If Athletics incurs any charges or fees due to late rental returns, or damaged books, the student-athlete's account will be charged to reflect those fees.

-I have read, understand, and realize that I am responsible for complying with the policy guidance contained in the Responsibilities of Student-Athletes University Catalog, and TTU Student Handbook.
+that I am responsible for complying with the University Catalog, and TTU Student Handb Kesponsionines of Student-Ainteles Oniversity Catalog, and 110 Student Handt OUUK.

 Printed Name Signature Date